cernbox/reva-plugins/README.md

     cernboxspaces: An HTTP service exposing eos projects and ceph spaces a user is part of.

-    otg: An HTTP service exposing an OTG message.
+    otg: An HTTP service exposing an OTG message (deprecated).

+    cback: An HTTP service and a storage provider to access and restore CERNBox backups.

 For more information about each plugin, please refer to the respective plugin's README file in the `<plugin>/` directory.